marcpanu/grocery-list-v1/docs/user-guide.md

 - **Week-Specific Grocery Lists**: Generate grocery lists for specific weeks to prepare in advance
 - **Today Button**: Instantly return to the current week with the Today button
 - **Weekly Meal Patterns**: Create consistent meal patterns across weeks by planning a full week, then adding a new week for variations
+- **Improved Meal Editing**: Click directly on meal cards to view recipe details, or use the edit button to modify meal settings without changing the recipe details

 ## Keyboard Shortcuts